logo

 I don't know of any notation software that writes tablature for partial capo arrangements.
 If anyone knows of such software, please contact me.

-Harvey Reid of Third Hand Capo, states, "The largest challenge now facing the partial capo issue these days is the issue of notation, and I have posted an open letter to the guitar industry about this problem."
-Here's a link to his open letter.
+Harvey Reid of Third Hand Capo, states, "The largest challenge now facing the partial capo issue these days is the issue of notation."
+Here's Harvey Reid's open letter to the guitar community about this problem.

 Partial Notation